 Distilled spirits refers to ethanol that is produced by heating fermented products, such as wine or mash.
 Then condensing the resulting vapors.
 Sometimes referred to as liquor or hard liquor.
 The term hard liquor is misleading.
 It implies the product is more intoxicating or potent than beer or wine.
 In fact, a standard drink of beer, wine, and spirits each has an equivalent amount of pure alcohol.

 Distillation is the process distillers use to separate alcohol from water.
 Alcohol evaporates at a lower temperature than water.
 Therefore, it evaporates first and then distillers condense it back into liquid form.
 This is one of the most important of liquor terms.

 Dry is the absence of sugar or sweetness in a beverage.
 It also refers to areas under alcohol prohibition.
 Finally, it refers to people who advocate prohibition.
-Surprisingly, almost one in five American adults today favors prohibition!
+Yet almost one in five American adults today favors prohibition!